topcoder-platform/Topbot/docs/DeploymentGuide.md

 ## Setup Slack lambda

-1. If you haven't already done it, then setup Slack lambda by following its `DeploymentGuide.md` before moving on to [Verification Guide](./VerificationGuide.md).
+If you haven't already done it, then setup Slack lambda by following its `DeploymentGuide.md` before moving on to [Verification Guide](./VerificationGuide.md).
 Note that if you change the port of Slack lambda, then you need to update `provider:environment:SLACK_LAMBDA_URI` field in `serverless.yml` **and restart** TC Central lambda.

+## Setup Teams lambda

+If you haven't already done it, then setup Teams lambda by following its `DeploymentGuide.md` before moving on to [Verification Guide](./VerificationGuide.md).
+Note that if you change the port of Teams lambda, then you need to update `provider:environment:TEAMS_LAMBDA_URI` field in `serverless.yml` **and restart** TC Central lambda.